aimrt.executor

 andthread_bind_cpu

-configures the maximum number of tasks in the queue.
-When the number of queued tasks exceeds this threshold, new task submissions will fail.
+sets the upper limit of tasks in the queue.
+When the number of tasks in the queue exceeds this threshold, new tasks will fail to be submitted.threshold_alarm_interval_ms

 Here is a simple example: